-That night I wandered all the way to the train tracks.
-I walked upon them until they reached the bridge above the slow-moving water.
-I sat on the bridge and looked into the reflection of the sky.
-The moon was beautiful.
-I gazed up at it and pondered.
-There’s something about the crickets’ lullabies on those warm nights with light breezes that I really like.
-They’re peaceful.
-Sometimes you just need to get away from it all.
+That night I wandered to the train tracks.
+I walked upon them until they reached the bridge above the slow-moving river.
+I sat with my tail curled around my body and looked into the reflection of the sky.
+The moon was glowing.
+I gazed up at it in thought.
+There’s something about the crickets’ lullabies on warm nights with whispering breezes that I find peaceful.
+Sometimes you just need to get away from your everyday scenery.

 The next couple of suns and moons I stayed alone on a small land that I claimed as mine.
 It wasn’t far from Mom’s, and it was closer to town.
 Winona dropped by the night before the next greyhound race.
-She told me that she and Mom were worried about me, and I reassured her that I was fine on my own, and that everything I do is going to turn out alright.
+She told me she and Mom were worried about me, and I reassured her that I was fine on my own, and that everything I do is going to turn out alright.
 Somehow, the argument shifted to a completely different topic.
 Winona and I spoke about our younger days.
 Winona told me that she was having some trouble accepting the changes taking place.
-Me moved out, Mom and I not being too fond of one another.
-It deeply affected my sister, and I felt bad, I did.
-But life moves on.
+Me moved out, Mom and I in disagreement.
+It affected my sister, and I felt bad.
+But life keeps moving.

-The races always took place in the middle of the day.
-I snooped around in the background before all of the racers arrived, with my favorite feeling throbbing through my veins; a hybrid of excitement and fear.
+The greyhound races always took place in the middle of the day.
+I lurked around in the background before the dogs arrived, with my favorite feeling throbbing through my body — a blend of excitement and curiosity.
 I knew Winona was tucked away in the alley where we usually watched the races from.
 I chose not to linger around there; I didn’t need her holding me back.
 I stayed hidden, across from the alley, on the other side of the track, in the bushes.
 I was on the lookout for Cleopatra.
-Miles and his people weren’t here yet.
+Miles and his people hadn’t arrived yet.
 She’d be with them.
-I was hoping I could grab her attention and that she could let the others know about me and not to get all riled up.
+I was hoping I could grab her attention and she could let the others know about me and not to get all riled up.
 Even if I couldn’t get a hold of her, I still planned on showing myself.

-It wasn’t long before my ears located that squeak-bark.
-I was excited, I almost threw myself out of the bushes.
+It wasn’t long before I located her squeak-bark.
+I was so excited, I almost threw myself out of the bushes.
 My tail began to sway and my tongue peeked out.
 Cleopatra was bouncing around like an overly happy pup at the paws of her human family.
-Her brother walked calmly beside her, head held high.
+Her brother Miles walked calmly beside her, his head held high.
 He owned the place.
 I stretched my snout out and took a sniff at him.
-I was about to stick my head out and get a better look after they passed me by, but I pushed myself into the branches more when the tall legs of greyhound walked by.
+I was about to stick my head out of the bushes and get a better look after they passed me by, but I pushed myself back further when the tall legs of greyhound walked by.
 Through the spaces between the branches, my eyes followed the make of his body, up to his perky ears.
 It was Chase, walking proudly with his people and another dog, who I took as his mate.
 She looked similar to Cleopatra.
 I decided to stay back.
 Who knew what would happen if I took them all for surprise then.
 Right as I told myself to stay put, Cleopatra stopped in her tracks, sniffed the air, and her nose pointed up in my direction.
 She stood there with her nose raised high then tilted her head to the side, wondering why my scent was familiar.
 She grunted and dodged over to the bushes, nose first.
-As she rummaged through the bushes, I got smacked in the face with little branches and twigs.
+As she rummaged through the branches, I got smacked in the face with little twigs.